Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 Can be one of the following options:

+* `SF71` - Targets the last Symfony 7.1.x version.
 * `SF70` - Targets the last Symfony 7.0.x version.
-* `SF63` - Targets the last Symfony 6.2.x version.
 This is the default value.

 #### Item actions position